 This Plan is structured as a traditional functional emergency operations plan in accordance with Comprehensive Preparedness Guide (CPG) 101 issued by the Federal Emergency Management Agency (FEMA).
 Consistent with that guidance, and because of the District's limited responsibilities and lack of internal departments, this emergency operations plan consists of this Plan and one hazard-specific annex, Annex A - Flood Contingency Map (Annex A).
-The most current flood contingency map for the District can be accessed at the San Joaquin Operational Area flood contingency map website.
+Annex A contains the District's specific flood response procedures.
+Annex A is accessible on the SJOA Flood Contingency Map website.
 See Figure 1.